N1TZANKL/kippa-aduma/README.md

 ## Technologies

-This project was written using Next.js framework (React + Node.js), Typescript, with a Mongo database.
+This project was written in Typescript using Next.js framework (React + Node.js).
+The application's data is stored in a Mongo database.